 If you would like to make a donation, please complete the form below to contribute online.

 Friends of the Guild (those who contribute $25 or more) will receive benefits similar to those of our members, such as the weekly online newsletter and invitations to Guild events.

-Law 4 the People - Spring Internship
+Law 4 the People Fall Internship

-APPLICATION DEADLINE – January 1, 2019
+APPLICATION DEADLINE – August 1, 2019

-The National Lawyers Guild Bay Area Chapter (NLGSF) seeks an enthusiastic and administratively competent intern for the fall semester.
+The National Lawyers Guild Bay Area Chapter (NLGSF) seeks an enthusiastic and administratively competent intern for the summer.
 The individual will gain access to the Bay Area progressive legal community and knowledge of challenges and attacks on human rights throughout the country.
 Includes working on issues such as demonstrations law (defending protesters), human rights, immigrant rights, anti-racism and queer/transgender rights.
 Also involves engaging with members of the NLGSF at events in various parts of the Bay Area.